fourTheorem/slic-watch/README.md

 ## Getting Started - CloudFormation Macro

 1. Deploying to your account (via the console)
-Go to the [AWS Application Repository](https://serverlessrepo.aws.amazon.com/applications)and click the Deploy button.
+Go to the [AWS Application Repository](https://serverlessrepo.aws.amazon.com/applications) and click the Deploy button.

 2. To add the Macro to a SAM template,  add it in the **Transform** section :
 ```